astroML/text_errata/README.md

 Page 201: In Equation (5.61), the lower integration limit should be minus infinity, not 0.

+Page 202: Typo: Aikake should be Akaike

 Page 221: In the sentence immediately preceding Eq.
 (5.100) the words 'and mu' should not be there.

 Page 225: In Equation (5.107) there is an erroneous repeated end parenthesis on the left hand side of the equation.

 Page 234: In the sample Python code, the sigma in the pymc.Normal command should be replaced with 1./sigma**2.

+Page 247: Typo: Aikake should be Akaike

 ## Chapter 6